christianalfoni/middleend-boilerplate/README.md

 middleend-boilerplate
 =====================

-A boilerplate for building applications with a middleend
+A boilerplate for building applications with a middleend.
+This is an ongoing project, trying to build good concepts on handling different aspects of a middleend.

 Deps
 ====